 Shrimp eggs are fertilized when they move from the shrimp’s back (the saddle) to the belly.
 This process involves the eggs passing through a tube where they get fertilized by the received sperm.
 Therefore, if you see eggs in the shrimp’s belly, they are definitely fertilized.

-One of the most intriguing aspects of shrimp keepingOpens in a new tab. is their reproductive process.
+One of the most intriguing aspects of shrimp keeping is their reproductive process.
 I remember the first time I noticed a female shrimp, her belly full of yellow eggs.
 I was filled with anticipation and curiosity.
 Were the eggs fertilized?
 How could I tell?
 Over the years, I’ve learned to identify the signs of fertilization and the stages of shrimp reproduction.
-In this article, I’ll share my knowledge and experiences, providing a comprehensive guideOpens in a new tab. on determining if shrimp eggs are fertilized.
+In this article, I’ll share my knowledge and experiences, providing a comprehensive guide on determining if shrimp eggs are fertilized.

 The Process of Shrimp Fertilization